zalando/postgres-operator/docs/reference/operator_parameters.md

   [operator deployment manually](../../manifests/postgres-operator.yaml#L20).
   The default is `false`.

-* **downscaler_annotations**
-  An array of annotations from PostgresCRD that should be passed on to the statefulsets.
-  This also accepts the regular expression like downscaler/*, etc.
-  These annotations will also be passed to the connection-pooler deployments if any.

 ## Postgres users

 Parameters describing Postgres users.
 In a CRD-configuration, they are grouped